Gary Shteyngart demonstrates how in his funny new novel, Lake Success.

 Shteyngart is a novelist of decline, previously aiming his lens at the former Soviet Union in Absurdistan.
 He writes of societies in collapse, his characters powerless to stop the farcical sweep of history.

-The rot that began overseas has now come here, personified by Donald Trump, who loiters on the periphery of this book set in the summer of 2016.
+The rot that began in the East has now come here, personified by Donald Trump, who loiters on the periphery of this book set in the summer of 2016.
 He’s the disaster that won’t happen, the New Yorkers in the book assure themselves.
 We, of course, know better.

 Shteyngart doesn’t typically write about winners.
 But he does so in Lake Success, the book centered on a pair of the 1%, a hedge fund manager and his wife.
-Despite their astronomical wealth, and all the luxuries it can buy, they are desperately unhappy.
+Despite their astronomical wealth, and all the luxuries it can buy, they are unhappy.
 Their son is autistic, a diagnosis that they refuse to admit to themselves or their families.
-All the money in the world can’t fix him, a situation that sends both of them spiraling out of control.
+All the money in the world can’t fix their boy, a situation that sends them both spiraling out of control.

 Barry breaks first, making a run for it, with his $2.4 billion hedge fund collapsing and the SEC on his trail.
 Throwing away his iPhone and going off the grid, he takes a nostalgic journey – on Greyhound – in search of an ex-girlfriend and the path not taken.